kkbest/MultilevelProcessEnvironment/README.md

 ###4.)
 Resolve dependencies
 The multilevel business process environment requires several third-party libraries.
 We recommend using maven to resolve dependencies.
-A pom.xml file is provided in the root of the project.
+A pom.xml file is provided in the root directory of the repository.

+##Configuration

 ##Startup
+The main class is at.jku.dke.mba.environment.Environment, which must be started in order to get the multilevel business process environment running.

+The multilevel process environment checks, in a configurable interval, which MBAs in the MBA database have been altered and calls the execution engine.
+The execution engine resolves any actions that need to be taken and updates the MBA accordingly.

 ##Examples